-This link points to the metadata web page describing the index created in the following step, so leave it blank for now.
+This link points to the metadata web page describing all the who/when/how etc. that can help users understand and interpret the entities.

 Next step involves setting up the service.
 Data providers must make each provided index accessible as layers in a WFS 2.0 service.
 Reusing existing service infrastructure is recommended whenever possible.
-Data providers are also allowed to create static files instead, if the file format follows the format of a WFS 2.0 GML3 GetFeature request.
-The file(s) must be available via HTTP or HTTPS (ordinary web page protocol).
+Data providers are also allowed to create static files instead, if the format is identical to the WFS 2.0 GML3 GetFeature requests provided by GeoZS, GEUS and BRGM (see the spreadsheet for reference).
 There are numerous free solutions available for setting up a WFS 2.0 service.
 We recommend GeoServer or Mapserver.
-If you need guidance, please contact WP9 lead (GEUS).
+If you need guidance, please contact WP9 lead (GEUS) or GeoZS (Cookbook author).

 - Ressource title

 - Ressource abstract